Learn More about Bariatric Surgery

 It’s important for patients to follow-up with us.
 We want to check their lab work, make sure that their weight is staying down, and know if they are staying healthy.
 We check a lot of things in their blood work.

 The long-term care after surgery is extraordinarily important.
-That’s where we see long-term success with people who follow up, come back, and let us help keep them on the right path.
+We see long-term success with people who follow up, come back, and let us help keep them on the right path.

-Do I need a referral to get an appointment with South Mississippi Surgical Weight Loss Center?
+Do I need a referral to get an appointment with Singing River Weight Loss Center?

 You do not have to have a referral to come see us.
 However, I think that talking to your primary care physician about your health problems is absolutely what most of us should do.

-However, if you have severe obesity, you should at least contact South Mississippi Surgical Weight Loss Center.
+However, if you have severe obesity, you should at least contact Singing River Weight Loss Center.
 We have free information online where people can get a tremendous amount of information.
 Come in to see us to get started and discover your options.
 There are lots of different ways to approach this disease.